lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 # Fixed Component Algorithm Identifiers

 The following sections list explicitly the DER encoded `AlgorithmIdentifier` that MUST be used when reconstructing `SubjectPublicKeyInfo` objects for each component public key, which may be required for example if cryptographic library requires the public key in this form in order to process each component algorithm.
-The public key `BIT STRING` should be taken directly from the respective component of the CompositeKEMPublicKey.
+The public key `BIT STRING` should be taken directly from the respective component of the Composite ML-KEM public key.

 **ML-KEM-768**